All Services Available – those provided here are in red

 If you feel ill-equipped to discuss sex with clients, or feel insure about initiating discussions, see www.sexualrespect.com.

 Financial Advice for Catastrophic Injury Complex Claims Solicitors

-Our advice is thus: Cost per visit by sex worker: £150 (or £120 plus travel) Cost per visit to sex worker: £120 Frequency: Weekly Duration: Till the age of 80
+Our advice is thus: Cost per visit by sex worker: £150 (or £120 plus travel) Cost per visit to sex worker: £120 Frequency: Weekly Duration: Till the age of their death

 Advice to Parents

 Some parents are cool about supporting their young daughter or son to enjoy a sexual service, whilst others can’t stand the idea of it.
 Many people have read negative press on prostitution and believe most sex workers are trafficked and all sex work is violence to women.
 This is propaganda spread by religious and radical groups aiming to put an end to a service which is as old as human history.